 This fun beer and wine cruise runs every day at 12:30pm, 2pm, and 4pm.
 It includes a cruise around the SF Bay past top attractions such as the Golden Gate Bridge, Alcatraz, and Sausalito.
 It also includes two drinks (beer or wine) per ticket.
 This small, semi-private cruise fits just 28 people, so you won't have to fight the crowd for that perfect picture.

-Head out on the water first thing in the morning on this lovely 2-hour Champagne and Mimosa Cruise.
+Head out on the water first thing in the morning on Saturday or Sunday on this lovely 2-hour Champagne and Mimosa Cruise.
 During this cruise, you can sit back, relax, and admire top SF attractions such as the Golden Gate Bridge, Alcatraz Island, and the Palace of Fine Arts.
 You will also cruise past the SF Bay Bridge, Sausalito, and Angel Island.
 Each ticket includes two drinks of Champagne, Mimosas, white wine, beer, soda, coffee, or water.
 It leaves Pier 39 at 10am (check in is at 9:30am).

 On this two hour tour, you will take a step back in time and find out what San Francisco was really like in the late 1800s.
 You will learn all about the history of the Barbary Coast and walk by the locations of some of its most famous brothels, saloons, and gambling halls.
 You will also walk down alleys where many ladies of the night worked and walk by the location of an actual "shanghaiing tunnels" as you learn what it meant to be shanghaied.
-This tour runs at both 12pm and 2pm on Sunday.

 Alcatraz Island is open all weekend long.
 If you plan to visit, book your tickets as soon as you can as they will sell out quickly.
 All three days, you will find several days tours and a few night tours.
 The first cruise leaves at 8:45am.